Paru-code/FNP-Sales-Analysis-Excel/README.md

-# FNP-Sales-Analysis-Excel
+The FNP Sales Analysis Dashboard provides a comprehensive overview of sales performance, enabling data-driven decision-making.
+It highlights critical metrics such as total orders, revenue, average customer spending, and delivery timelines.
+The dashboard features visualizations of revenue trends across occasions, product categories, months, and top-performing cities.
+Additionally, it identifies high-revenue products and tracks customer purchase patterns by hour.

-This Sales Analysis Dashboard visualizes key metrics like total orders, revenue, average customer spending, and delivery efficiency.
-It includes charts for revenue by occasions, categories, months, top products, and cities.
-Interactive filters for dates and occasions enable dynamic data exploration, providing actionable business insights.
+Interactive filters for date ranges and occasions empower users to analyze specific periods or events, offering granular insights.
+This tool is designed to optimize business strategies, enhance customer engagement, and drive revenue growth through actionable analytics.